Prohibition and Progressives were closely connected. In fact, the Progressive Movement strongly promoted prohibition.

 The progressive solution was to “protect people from themselves.”
 To do so they would use state power.
 As a result, people wouldn’t be able to choose for themselves whether or not to drink.
 If they didn’t like that, too bad.
 It was for the greater good.

 Progressives also believed that the producers and sellers of wine, beer, and spirits were victimizing the public.
 Prohibition was also their answer to this belief.

 Two Movements Converged

 However, this created a serious problem.
 That’s because the Bible reports that Jesus both made and drank alcohol.
-So to deal with that problem and support their new doctrine, they created the innovative two-wine theory.
+That was a big problem.
+So to deal with it, they created the two-wine theory.

 Prohibition was part of a cultural war between two groups.
 On one side were Protestant rural and small town residents who rarely drank.
 They felt threatened by another group.
-That was the massive number of new immigrats from Southern Europe and Eastern European Jews.
+That was the massive number of new immigrants from Southern Europe and Eastern Europe.
 These new residents tended to drink alcohol and to settle in large cities.

 The Progressives’ prohibition movement resulted in strange alliances.
 For example, the WCTU often worked closely with the Ku Klux Klan (KKK).
 In fact, the Klan was revived in 1915 to defend state-wide prohibition in Georgia.
 The Klan also supported the right of women to vote.
 That was because women tended to favor prohibition.

 Progressives successfully pushed for nation-wide prohibition during WW I. They argued that grain used for alcoholic beverages.
 But it was needed for the war effort.
 In addition, they also stressed that most brewers were German or of German descent.
 The US was at war with Germany.
 So they portrayed brewers as un-American.